Cedric1994/vuejs-boiler-plate/README.md

 > 2018 - template application

-**WORK STILL IN PROGRESS**

 Need to be done:

-- Fix e2e testing
+- e2e testing need to be fixed

-This project is a boiler plate of Webpack 4, VueJS and VueX with unit test, e2e tests and linter configured
+This project is a boiler plate of Webpack 4, VueJS and VueX

 ## Build Setup